Richard Steidle: Leadership

 Having become one of the leading figures in the Heimwehr, Steidle was in 1927 chosen as the group's overall leader in a largely unsuccessful attempt to create unity amongst the disparate regional groups.
 In this role he worked closely with Waldemar Pabst in an attempt to improve the organisation of the Heimwehr, with Steidle seeking to build up the Heimwehr as a political movement and Pabst concentrating on improving the military side of the group.
 Now an important figure, Steidle enjoyed a good relationship with Johann Schober and was considered for a place in his third government, although no appointment was made.
 At this time however Steidle still maintained an ambiguous attitude towards the possibility of Anschluss despite his membership of the Austrian nationalist Christian Social Party.
 He also served as president of the Österreichischer Alpenverein for a time.

 As leader of the Heimwehr he attempted to unite the movement behind an agreed platform of corporatist fascism in 1930 by writing the so-called 'Korneuburger Oath'.
 However agreement could not be reached with the regional leaders and indeed the oath only threw divisions into an even sharper focus as some regions refused to countenance it.
 By the end of the year Steidle was forced to relinquish his role as overall head of the movement in favour of Ernst Rüdiger Starhemberg.

 Later years

 Steidle grew closer to the anti-Nazism of the Austrofascists who came to dominate Austrian politics in the mid-1930s and in 1934 he was appointed Consul general in Trieste under Kurt Schuschnigg's government.
 Steidle held this position until the Anschluss when, along with many of his fellow government officials, he was sent to Buchenwald.

 Steidle was sent to the camp on the basis that in his roles of Landesrat of Tyrol from March 1933 to November 1934 and security director of Tyrol in late 1933 he had allegedly treated members of the outlawed Austrian Nazi Party with undue harshness.
+In June 1933, two Nazis tried to assassinate Steidle, wounding him in the forearm.
+One of the perpetrators, Werner von Alvensleben, was arrested and sentenced to three years in prison for attempted murder.

 Steidle was shot and killed by camp guards at Buchenwald on 30 August 1940.
 According to official reports he had been in the act of attempting to escape from Buchenwald when he was gunned down.